numtel/meteor-mysql/README.md

 * When a function is allowed in place of a string, use the `queryEx()` argument structure to escape values and identifiers.

 * Every live-select utilizes the same poll timer.
 Passing a `pollInterval` will update the global poll delay.
 By default, the poll is intialized at 200 ms.

+* MySQL command `truncate` does not use `delete` so the trigger will not be called and subscriptions will not be updated.
+Use slower `delete` without a `where` clause to perform same operation while using subscriptions.

 ## Client/Server Implements